STMicroelectronics/x-cube-blemgr/Projects/STM32L476RG-Nucleo/Applications/SensorDataTransmit/README.md

 Read user manual for more details.

-## Issue

-Compiler warnings are generated from sprintf, specifically related to Keil µVision 5.
-It doesn't affect the performances.

 ## Dependencies

 STM32Cube packages:
-  - STM32L4xx drivers from STM32CubeL4 V1.17.0
+  - STM32L4xx drivers from STM32CubeL4 V1.17.1

 X-CUBE packages:
-  - X-CUBE-BLE2 V3.2.2
+  - X-CUBE-BLE2 V3.3.0

 ## Hardware and Software environment

 - This example runs on Sensor expansion board attached to STM32L476RG devices can be easily tailored to any other supported device and development board.
-- This example must be used with the related ST BLE Sensor Android/iOS application (Version 4.13.0/4.11.0 or higher) available on Play/itune store, in order to read the sent information by Bluetooth Low Energy protocol.
+- This example must be used with the related ST BLE Sensor Android/iOS application (Version 4.14.7/4.14.6 or higher) available on Play/itune store, in order to read the sent information by Bluetooth Low Energy protocol.
 - Inside the Binary Directory there are the following binaries:
-  - STM32L476RG-Nucleo_SensorDataTransmit_v1.0.0.bin
+  - STM32L476RG-Nucleo_SensorDataTransmit_v1.1.0.bin

 ## How to use it ?